volzinnovation/btw25-bw-landesergebnis/data/README.md

-Data Format CSV with Semicolon as separator
+# Data Format
+* CSV
+* changed to Comma as separator for better display on Github
+* Original Comma in data changed to -
+* Original Semicolon in data changed tp ;

-Column names contain special characters and spaces:
+* Column names contain special characters and spaces

+# Files
+* Data polled at timestamp are kept, polled automatically by Github actions at maximum frequency possible
-File name template Timestamp  2025-02-20T10-15-30, -btw25-bw-gemeinden.csv for Gemeinden and ...-kreise.csv for Kreise
+* File name template Timestamp  2025-02-20T10-15-30, -btw25-bw-gemeinden.csv for Gemeinden and ...-kreise.csv for Kreise
+* Latest files have git versioning

 Column structure in ...gemeinden.csv